This is an official version.

 Back to Top

-3.1 A person shall be considered to be a professional artist for the purpose of this Act if that person satisfies 4 of the following criteria, including at least one of the criteria referred to in paragraphs (a) to (c):
+3.1 A person shall be considered to be an artist for the purpose of this Act where the person

 Back to Top